 1. The United States Hockey League

-The USHL is once again the clear winner.
+The USHL continues to be the clear leader.
 NCAA commitments, and NHL draft picks tell the story.
-With more USHL alumni not only getting draft, but signing NHL free agent contracts after playing NCAA hockey, no one else does it better.
+With more USHL alumni not only getting drafted, but signing NHL free agent contracts after playing NCAA hockey, no one else does it better.

 4. The Quebec Major Junior League

-The QMJHL is starting to resemble the old QMJHL in that the development of forwards and goaltenders is returning to its glory days.
-While the last few years have seen some struggles to produce NHL talent in large numbers, those numbers are once again trending up as it looks like there is a renewed focus on player skill development and it has been producing results on the ice that are noticeable.
+The QMJHL is starting to resemble the old QMJHL.
+A meaningful Memorial Cup Championship goes a long way in raising the league profile.
+NHL talent production numbers are once again trending up as it looks like there is a renewed focus on player skill development and it has been producing results on the ice that are noticeable.

 5. North American Hockey League

-The NAHL leads all leagues in direct to college NCAA D-1 placement.
-They do out produce the USHL in that regard.
+The NAHL leads all leagues in direct from junior to college NCAA D-1 placement.
+They out produce the USHL in that regard.
 With a caveat being that most of those placements coming as players age out and exhaust their junior eligibility.
 The NAHL is an older players league, that is the most physical league in North America at the junior level.
-Playing in the NAHL is playing in a demanding physical environment and players are growing because of it.

 7. Alberta Junior Hockey League